johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 Selections
 ==========

-The idea behind selections is simple: you select a number of cells first, then perform some action on them.
+The idea behind selections is simple: you select some cells first, then perform an action on them.

 All editing actions presented so far have to be invoked from *Edit Mode*, which is the default operational mode of the program.
 To make a selection,